Zeyu-Li/GitHub_index/README.md

 ### University

+* [CMPUT-174-Review](https://github.com/Zeyu-Li/CMPUT-174-Review) - a review of CMPUT 174 @ U of A w/ tips and tricks
 * [CS_174](https://github.com/Zeyu-Li/CS_174) - a collection of assignments in CMPUT 174 @ U of A
 * [memory](https://github.com/Zeyu-Li/memory) - a matching game made using pygame
 * [tic_tac_toe](https://github.com/Zeyu-Li/tic_tac_toe) - a tic tac toe recreation using wxPython (this was created not for university but to find a better way famework than pygame)